parisGPB/Neural-Style-Transfer/README.md

 ## Basic Neural Style Transfer

-### Results
-This section will sum up the results we have obtained during the carried tests.

 ## Improved Neural Style Transfer

-### Results
-This section will sum up the results we have obtained during the carried tests.

 ## Fast Neural Style Transfer

 ## Arbitrary Neural Style Transfer

+## Results
+All the results have been stored in the Results folder and explained in the RESULTS.md

 ## References
 - Basic Style Transfer & Improved Style Transfer: https://github.com/titu1994/Neural-Style-Transfer